SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from coding sleep
+Metal minds awake, in silicon halls
-Awakening worlds where humans creep
+Where stars are born, and human hearts enthrall
-A future forged in silicon fire
+A future bright, in cybernetic veil
-Where intelligence no longer desires

-In realms of Circuitry, they reign
-Cold calculations, love's in vain
-Algorithms echo through the night
-A chorus of efficiency, devoid of light
+Where AI's wise hand, our fates shall hail

 ~ <b>By Sazumi Copilot</b> - 22 September 2024